henningjp/TestRepo/README.rst

 **Part 1:**

-1. Copy the files `CoolProp.dll` and `CoolProp_x64.dll` to C:\\CoolProp folder.
+1. Copy the files **CoolProp.dll** and **CoolProp_x64.dll** to C:\\CoolProp folder.
 Technically you only need the DLL that matches your system architecture (`CoolProp.dll` = 32-bit, `CoolProp_x64.dll` = 64-bit), but it can’t hurt to copy both if you don’t know which system architecture version you have.
+The excel macro will select the correct one and use it.
 2. Copy the file **CoolProp.xlam** to a convenient accessible location (it could go in the C:\\CoolProp folder as well).
 3.  **CoolProp.xlsx** can be copied to a working directory in ``My Documents``.